aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 ### Issuing a pull request

-A pull request containing a new module `my_new_module` will lmust contain the following
+A pull request containing a new module `my_new_module` must contain the following

 #### Required new files: